MoonshineSG/OctoPrint-Autoscroll/README.md

 Turn on/off terminal autoscroll when scrolling up/down

-Turns autoscroll off when scrolling up (rename button to "Now") Turns autoscroll on when "Now" is pressed or scrolled to the end
+- turns autoscroll off when scrolling up (rename button to "Now")
+- turns autoscroll on when "Now" is pressed or scrolled to the end

-This simulates "Console" application, the OSX log viewer.
+Behaviour similar to "Console" application, the OSX log viewer.

 ## Setup